Alfred Uhry: Atlanta Trilogy

 Driving Miss Daisy (1987) is the first in what is known as his "Atlanta Trilogy" of plays, all set during the first half of the 20th century.
 Produced Off-Broadway at Playwrights Horizons, the play earned him the 1988 Pulitzer Prize for Drama.
 It deals with the relationship between an elderly Jewish woman and her black chauffeur.
-He adapted it into the screenplay for a 1989 film starring Jessica Tandy and Morgan Freeman, an adaptation which was awarded the Academy Award for Writing Adapted Screenplay, in addition to the Academy Award for Tandy as best actress.
+The character “Daisy” was based on the friendship between Uhry’s grandmother and her driver.
+He adapted it into the screenplay for a 1989 film starring Jessica Tandy and Morgan Freeman, an adaptation which was awarded the Academy Award for Writing Adapted Screenplay, in addition to the Academy Award to Tandy for best actress.

 The second of the trilogy, The Last Night of Ballyhoo (1996), is set in 1939 during the premiere of the film Gone with the Wind.
 It deals with a Jewish family during an important social event.
 It was commissioned for the Cultural Olympiad in Atlanta which coincided with the 1996 Summer Olympics, and received the Tony Award for Best Play when produced on Broadway in 1997.

 The third is the 1998 musical Parade, about the 1913 trial of Jewish factory manager Leo Frank.
 The libretto earned him a Tony Award for Best Book of a Musical.
 The music was written by Jason Robert Brown.